Updated: December 8, 2022

 Having a great WiFi connection in your store or restaurant is an essential part of the experience at this point.
-Nearly all consumers prefer to have a WiFi option and the majority now demand it as part of their retail experience.
+Nearly all consumers prefer to have a WiFi option and many now demand it as part of their retail experience.
 Of course, a reliable connection also allows merchants to conduct business smoothly and efficiently.

 But consumer access to retail WiFi networks has a whole lot more potential than most people realize.
-WiFi marketing is becoming yet another aspect of the omnichannel retail experience.
+Smart WiFi marketing is becoming yet another aspect of the omnichannel retail experience.
 Like most new trends, the big box stores are the primary businesses implementing it, but it’s quickly becoming accessible for small and medium-sized retail stores as well.

 So let’s start by looking at a few ways to ensure you have a safe and fast connection, and then look at how you can use this business tool to increase sales for your business.

-An improved range will also help ensure a strong connection for inventory control and management and mobile POS terminals.
+- An improved range will also help ensure a strong connection for inventory control and management and mobile POS terminals.
 These can both be run offline with a cloud-based POS system, but, of course, it’s optimal to be connected at all times.

 Keep Your Shop’s Network Secure

-Having a strong signal is great, but it’s also important to keep it secure.
+- Having a strong signal is great, but it’s also important to keep it secure.

-Set up a network with a strong password.
+- Set up a network with a strong password.
 Don’t just use your store name or something obvious.
 Changing it often also keeps it more secure.

-Get Wireless Protected Access 2 (WPA2) in addition to your password.
+- Get Wireless Protected Access 2 (WPA2) in addition to your password.
 This is further encryption beyond simply a password.
 Put simply, WPA2 makes it harder for someone to break into your system, keeping your confidential business information safer.

-Set up two different networks: one for employees and one for customers.
+- Set up two different networks: one for employees and one for customers.
 This avoids the store WiFi connection from slowing down during rush times and keeps activities separate.

-Prevent illegal file sharing and downloading.
+- Prevent illegal file sharing and downloading.
 If WiFi activity is flagged on your network you can be held legally responsible.
 Include a disclaimer prompt that forces an agreement prior to access or add a firewall blocking all sites that are not HTTP.
 You can also simply prevent downloading across the board.

-PART II: WiFi Marketing for Retail
+PART II: Smart WiFi Marketing for Retail

 So what about the marketing side of things?
-Like I mentioned earlier, there is a lot you can take advantage of in this realm that will benefit both you and your customers.
+Like we mentioned earlier, there is a lot you can take advantage of in this realm that will benefit both you and your customers.
 If you’re offering the service, you might as well take advantage of the added benefits.